Welcome to Ventura, GRC friends!

 Filled with fun in the sun you won’t have to look too far for some picturesque views.
 Think the Mediterranean coming to Ventura but a much more affordable option.
 The Ventura Harbor Village even has free parking all around!

-Ventura Boat Rentals provides options to kayak, take a boat ride around the harbor and even paddleboarding.
+Ventura Boat Rentals provides rental options to kayak, an electric Duffy boat ride around the harbor and even paddleboarding.
 So many options that would only take about an hour of your time.
 Perfect to start off your sunny day in Ventura.
 Let the stresses of the day melt away as you paddle away from the boardwalk.
 Or take the uber relaxing boat ride with a bottle of wine and view all the various fun names on the boats.

 The harbor carousel and arcade will help you embrace your inner child.
 Take a break and grab your friends because the only limit to your fun will be when you run out of tokens.